DataDog/documentation/content/en/cloudcraft/account-management/roles-and-permissions.md

 - Manage team settings (for teams they are assigned)
   - Invite new administrators and users
   - Delete administrators and users
-  - Revoke teammate invitations to join your Cloudcraft team
+  - Revoke team invitations to join your Cloudcraft team
 - Manage AWS accounts
   - Connect new AWS accounts
   - Remove AWS accounts